pramodarsid/plivo-assignment/README.md

-clone the repository
+clone the repository<br>
-open the sms-pricing.html file in the browser.
+open the sms-pricing.html file in firefox browser.